mabarroso/PrestaShop-twittercard/README.md

 #Description
   Add Twitter Cards metas in the products pages and make it possible for you to attach media experiences to Tweets that link to your products.

+  Twitter Cards help you richly represent your content within Tweets across the web.
+This gives users greater context and insight into the URLs shared on Twitter, which in turn allows Twitter to send more engaged traffic to your site.

 ##How works
   When a customer make a Tweet linked to a product will show the product image, name and description.
   ![](https://raw.github.com/mabarroso/PrestaShop-twittercard/master/README_twitter.jpg)